Large Language Model Inference Service¶

 We host a large language model (LLM) inference service for the Jetstream2 and IU Research Cloud communities.

-This is currently in an early prototype stage, and we welcome suggestions for future refinement, either as a support ticket to help@jetstream-cloud.org or in our community chat on Matrix.
+This service is evolving.
+It may occasionally go offline for a few minutes at a time, as we make updates and improvements.
+We welcome suggestions for future refinement, either as a support ticket to help@jetstream-cloud.org or in our community chat on Matrix.

 What does the service provide?¶

-First, vLLM serves an OpenAI-compatible inference API to integrate with your projects and applications.
+- OpenAI-compatible inference APIs to integrate with your projects and applications.

 The models that we offer are subject to change as the state of the art improves rapidly.